[Film screening] Hidden life: Testimonies of Venezuelans in Aruba and Curaçao

 2517 JN The Hague

-Please join us for a free screening of the film Hidden Life by Martin Maat and Hans Hermans, taking place at the Asser Institute on Sunday 21 September.
-This event is co-organised with UNHCR The Hague and is part of the The Hague Just Peace Open Day.
+Please join us for a free screening of the film Hidden Life (2025) by Martin Maat and Hans Hermans, followed by a panel talk and networking event.
+This event is co-organised with UNHCR, the UN Refugee Agency, and will take place at the Asser Institute on Sunday 21 September.

 Hidden Life is the story of the estimated 23,000 Venezuelans on Aruba and Curaçao, who fled due to the crisis in their home country.
 Although both Caribbean islands are part of the Kingdom of the Netherlands, they do not have a formal asylum procedure – unlike the Netherlands itself.

-Curaçao has not signed the UN Refugee Convention, and the UN refugee agency (UNHCR) is not aware of any Venezuelans who have been granted refugee status on the islands.
+Curaçao has not signed the UN Refugee Convention, and UNHCR is not aware of any Venezuelans who have been granted refugee status on the islands.
 This means that refugees there end up in a legal vacuum, without access to legal employment or healthcare.

 What impact does it have on your life if you cannot claim asylum as a refugee?